JN-Husch/Portable-Receiver-Display/README.md

    		sudo bash -c "$(wget -O - https://raw.githubusercontent.com/JN-Husch/Portable-Receiver-Display/main/scripts/adsb_installer.sh)"

-	(It is also possible to manually install the software, see [docs/manual_installation.md](docs/manual_installation.md) for instructions.

 <br/>

 6. (Optional) If you want to use the GPS module, follow these instructions to set it up: [docs/gps.md](docs/gps.md)